Should You Baby-Proof Your Christmas Tree or teach baby to not touch the ornaments on the tree? Which is the best way to teach your kiddo?

 That means I leave stuff out they aren’t allowed to touch so they learn that things are off limit at times and they learn they need to listen.

 Does that make life harder for a while?
 Yes.
 But it makes life easier in the long-run.

 Please take note, I don’t leave things out that can be dangerous to the child.
 I also don’t leave things out that are irreplaceable to me in any way.

 But what about when the Christmas tree comes out?
 And those decorations?
 Do I only decorate the top half of the tree?

 There is nothing baracading the tree from the family.

-We have had a mobile child for six straight years and so far (more knocking on wood) we have had no tree incidents.
+We had a mobile, young child for many, many years (well over a solid decade) and had no tree incidents.

 So how do you decorate a Christmas tree as usual with young little ones around?

 Just like you live your every day life.
 Just like you house-proof your child year round.